diku-dk/futhark-website/blog/2016-04-10-futhark-and-pyopencl.rst

 ---
 title: Using Futhark with PyOpenCL
 author: Troels Henriksen
-description: How to compile a Futhark program into an ordinary Python module with calls to PyOpenCL, that can be used by any Python program.
+description: Compiling a Futhark program into an ordinary reusable Python module with calls to PyOpenCL.
 ---

 **INCOMPLETE**